 There are several approaches to improving testosterone values, including hormone therapies and lifestyle changes.
 Each treatment method has its own merits, and many patients are likely to benefit from doing some combination of both.

 Studies show that most men, even if they are not severely deficient, can benefit from some degree of direct testosterone supplementation.
 An alternative to direct testosterone supplementation is therapy with hormones that stimulate testosterone production.
 This approach may be more beneficial in the long term as it helps normalize testosterone production rather than simply adding testosterone to the system.

 In addition to hormone therapy, there are multiple lifestyle improvements that can notably improve individual testosterone levels.

-- Reducing stress in your life by engaging in relaxing activities like meditation, walking or running, and bedtimes ritual such as reading a book or drinking tea can all help ease strain on the adrenals improving testosterone production.
+Reducing stress in your life by engaging in relaxing activities like meditation, walking or running, and bedtimes ritual such as reading a book or drinking tea can all help ease the strain on the adrenals improving testosterone production.

-- Dietary changes can also dramatically improve testosterone levels by improving hormone balance.
+Dietary changes can also dramatically improve testosterone levels by improving hormone balance.
 Processed, sugary, and overly salted foods contribute to hormone malfunction.
-Therefore, avoiding these foods as much as possible and eating more nutrient dense foods such as tuna, egg yolks, oysters, beef and beans can have a positive effect on testosterone values.
+Therefore, avoiding these foods as much as possible and eating more nutrient-dense foods such as tuna, egg yolks, oysters, beef and beans can have a positive effect on testosterone values.

-- You can further support testosterone values by improving your sleep quality in the following ways: optimizing your sleep environment (keeping it at a slightly cool temperature and as dark as possible), minimizing the use of electronics and exposure to screens before bed and sticking to a regular schedule that allows for at least 8 hours of uninterrupted sleep.
+You can further support testosterone values by improving your sleep quality in the following ways: optimizing your sleep environment (keeping it at a slightly cool temperature and as dark as possible), minimizing the use of electronics and exposure to screens before bed, and sticking to a regular schedule that allows for at least 8 hours of uninterrupted sleep.